 Whatever the conditions, the TraceR really impresses.
 The beam is direct, powerful and reliable.

 If you are looking for a sub £100 light set for well lit/ partially lit roads, Exposure’s Trace and TraceR are ideal.
-For anything for extreme I would suggest a Diablo or Race with the TraceR or Blaze would be the perfect combination.
+For anything more extreme I would suggest a Sirius or Strada with the TraceR or Blaze would be the perfect combination.